- Is insurance included in my lease?

 How much does it cost to insure a lease car?

-Sorry.
-But honestly, the smaller the investment the insurer has to cover, the less you will have to pay to make up the difference should you make a claim.
+The smaller the investment the insurer has to cover, the less you will have to pay to make up the difference should you make a claim.

 Can someone else be insured to drive my lease car?